MANSFIELD — Crystal Davis Weese, Terri Bucci and Ashley Smith know the substitute teacher shortage is a problem.

 “It did give me the tools to prepare to walk into the situation and feel like I can do it,” she said.

-A few months later, Jones saw a job posting for a behavioral technician at the Silver Lining Group.
+A few months later, Jones saw a job posting for a behavioral technician at a school for students with special needs.

 She believes having the workshop on her resume helped her land the position.